 The winter holidays are right around the corner.
 If you are beginning to plan for holiday programs and classroom activities check out this blog post about using Diverse Winter Holiday Songs in the classroom and for performance.

 Teaching diverse holiday songs provides the perfect opportunity to teach about cultures different from our own.
-Learning tolerance and respect for other cultures is very important in our society.
+Learning respect for other cultures is critical in our society.
 This post includes links to songs for Ramadan, Hanukkah, Christmas, Kwanzaa, and Chinese New Year.

 Enjoy Your Fall Season

 Planning and creating lessons that meet your student learning objectives can be very time consuming.
-Hopefully, some of the lessons presented here will help you take back some time to spend with your family.
-I hope you are able to enjoy all the fun fall festivals (if they are being held in your area), the cooler weather, and the changing of the seasons.
+Hopefully, some of the lessons presented here will become some of your new favorite elementary music lessons and help you take back some time to spend with your family.
+I hope you are able to enjoy the fun fall festivals (if they are being held in your area), the cooler weather, and the changing of the seasons.